learn-co-curriculum/phase-0-bash-navigation/README.md

 This means the "root" contains a directory called `home` and `home` contains `username`.
 Paths like this are typical for Linux.

 Obviously, our names (well, most of our names) are not `username`.
 Instead we log into our systems as `Byron Poodle` or `Nancy the Cat`.
-Most home directories look something like the "logged in user's" name.
 How can we find out what our logged in user name is?
 We can ask the shell to tell us who it thinks we are.
 We'll use `whoami` to do just this in the next section.

 ### Identify My Logged-In Username with `whoami`